Mount Holyoke College is a private institution. It first came into being in 1837 as a female seminary, which explains why it’s a women’s college.

 Here’s a table comparing Mount Holyoke’s acceptance rate with the acceptance rate at the Seven Sisters schools:

 |Vassar College (coed)||23.70%|

 |Mount Holyoke College||38.00%|

-Before we proceed to the next topic, here’s a tip: if you feel that you don’t stand a chance of gaining admission into Mount Holyoke because of its 38% acceptance rate, consider applying ED.
+Before we proceed to the next topic, here’s a tip: If you feel that you don’t stand a chance of gaining admission into Mount Holyoke because of its 38% acceptance rate, consider applying as ED.